takkun-mint/FallGuysTools/README.md

   ○ 2.5.04 <br>
     ・ Fixed a problem that prevented StageInfo from erroneously executing the programs it downloads. <br>
     ・ Fixed a problem with incorrect text up to the OverTime limit point in "Power Trip." <br>

+  ○ 2.5.50 <br>
+    ・ Fixed a problem in which players who disappeared before the start were not counted as the number of eliminated players and the PlayerInfo value was off. <br>
+    (*The problem is for display only, and was actually handled correctly as a dropout determination, but the value was off, so it has been corrected.) <br>
+    ・ Re-fixed an issue where players who disappeared before the start of a point acquisition round were counted as tied for first place. <br>
+    ・ Since StageInfo downloads are duplicated immediately after an update, we have made sure that there is no newer version before downloading StageInfo. <br>
+    ・ Fixed a problem that prevented the log from being read and displayed at startup. <br>
+    ・ Adjusted the position of the external display timer. <br>
+    ・ Because there was still a problem with windows not being drawn, the position is now initialized when the saved window position information (X,Y coordinates) is less than 0. <br>
+    ・ Fixed a problem in which the "!" mark indicating the dropout zone would be covered by the display during the score acquisition round when the external display setting was turned on. mark indicating the dropout zone was sometimes covered by the display when the external display setting was turned on and a round was being scored. <br>
+    ・　Replaced the "GeoLite2 City" database with one dated April 28, 2023. <br>
+    ・ In preparation for the next season update, the time limit is no longer displayed when a stage arrives whose time limit is not registered in the database. <br>
+    ・ When playing "Extreme Solo Show," a function has been added to notify the player when the number of remaining survivors drops below the number of possible finishers. <br>